 What is self-regulation?

-Why self-regulation is important
+Why is self-regulation important?

-As your child grows, self-regulation helps them:
+As your child grows, self-regulation makes it easier for your child to:

 Children develop self-regulation through warm and responsive relationships.
 They also develop it by watching the adults around them.